djryanj/KmanSonoff/README.md

+# BIG FAT NOTE: THIS REPO IS NOT YET WORKING ANY DIFFERENT FROM THE ORIGINAL.
+ALL I HAVE DONE AT THIS DATE IS FORK IT AND UPDATE README.MD.

-# KmanSonoff-Touch - Alternative firmware for Sonoff Switches with Added Support for Capacitive Touch
+KmanSonoff-Touch - Alternative firmware for Sonoff Switches with Added Support for Capacitive Touch

 #### NOTE: This is a fork of the amazing [KmanOz/KmanSonoff](https://github.com/KmanOz/KmanSonoff) firmware for Sonoff devices.
 This fork adds support for a capacitive touch sensor on GPIO14.